pingcap/tidb-dev-guide/src/contribute-to-tidb/cherrypick-a-pr.md

 ## Troubleshoot cherry-pick

 * If there is any error in the cherry-pick process, for example, the bot fails to create some cherry-pick pull requests.
 You could ask reviewers/committers/maintainers for help.
 * If there are conflicts in the cherry-pick pull requests.
 You must [resolve the conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts) to get pull requests merged.
-Some ways to do this():
+Some ways can solve it:
   - Request privileges to the forked repo by sending `/cherry-pick-invite` comment in the cherry-pick pull request if you are a member of the orgnization.
 When you accepted the invitaion, you could directly push to the pull request branch.
   - Ask committers/maintainers to do that for you if you are not a member of the orgnization.
   - Manually create a new cherry-pick pull request for the branch.